Random variate generation using only finitely many unbiased, independently and identically distributed random bits: Continuous variate generation

 where $\gamma=0.577215\ldots$ is the Euler-Mascheroni constant.

 We sketch the procedure, which also serves as an example for more complicated random variate generation problems.
-Assume that the two normals are required with $\epsilon$-accuracy each (this corresponds to the choice of $d=2$ and $p=\infty$).
-Then we first generate a Maxwell random variable $M$ by inversion, noting that

-The Maxwell random variable $M$ is needed with $\frac{\epsilon}{2}$-accuracy.
+We choose $d=2$ and $p=\infty$ so that the accuracy for two independent normals is $\epsilon$.
+We first generate a Maxwell random variable $M$ by inversion since $F_{M}(r)=1-e^{-\frac{r^{2}}{2}}$ and $F_{M}^{-1}(u)=\sqrt{-2\log(1-u)}$.
+The precision needed for $M$ is $\frac{\epsilon}{2}$.
 The Maxwell law is unimodal with mode at $r=1$.
 Its left piece has probability $1-\frac{1}{\sqrt{e}}$.
-So we first pick a piece randomly using on average no more than two bits.
-The we apply inversion on the appropriate piece.
-By Theorem \ref{thm_inv_mono_bornee}, we use $T_1$ random bits where
+So we pick a piece randomly using on average no more than two bits, and then we apply inversion on the appropriate piece.
+By theorem \ref{thm_inv_mono_bornee}, we use $T_1$ random bits where

 The generated approximation is called $M'$.